jeffknupp/blog/in_progress/open_source/git_flow.md

 time, though, they'll settle on a reasonable amount of time for a `release` branch to remain open and, thus, won't have a need for `hotfix` branches.
-The only *other* time you would need a `hotfix` branch is if you needed a new "feature" in productioni immediately, without picking up the changes already in `develop`.
+The only *other* time you would need a `hotfix` branch is if you needed a new "feature" in production immediately, without picking up the changes already in `develop`.
 That strikes me as something that happens (hopefully) very rarely.